GrandpaBond/pxt-heading/README.md

 buggies have rotation sensors.

 A rather simpler method is just to use a compass!
 The problem is that the built-in microbit compass expects to operate when it is horizontal, yet most robot buggies mount it vertically.
-It also asks to be calibrated by tilting in every possible direction, sometimes a rather awkward operation with a buggy...
+It also asks to be calibrated by tilting it in every possible direction, potentially a rather awkward operation with a buggy...

 This pxt-heading extension is designed to meet the need for a location-independent and orientation-independent compass, based solely on the magnetometer readings.
-It still needs to first calibrate the magnetometer (to discover how it sees its magnetic environment), but we achieve that by simply spinning the buggy on the spot for a couple of rotations, and then teaching it where North is.
+The magnetometer does still need to be calibrated (to discover how it sees its magnetic environment), but we achieve that by simply spinning the buggy on the spot for a couple of rotations, and then teaching it where North is.